warasinee/Multiomics_Case_Study/README.md

 # Multi-omics: Case Study

-This is a case study using the multi-omics analysis pipeline (XXX).
+This is a walkthrough of the case study using the multi-omics analysis pipeline described [here] (XXX).

-In this study, we applied multivariate data integration methods and network analysis to previously published multi-omics datasets [(Mu et al., 2023)](https://www.nature.com/articles/s41467-023-37200-w) generated from five *Streptococcus pyogenes* genotypes exposed to human serum.
+In this study, we applied multivariate data integration methods and network analysis to a previously published multi-omic dataset ([Mu et al., 2023](https://www.nature.com/articles/s41467-023-37200-w)) generated from five *Streptococcus pyogenes* genotypes grown in RPMI with and without human serum.

+Cloning this repository will download the walkthrough, all analysis scripts, and the test dataset.

 ## Overview of our bioinformatic workflow
 ![](https://github.com/warasinee/Multiomics_Case_Study/blob/main/Image/Fig1_workflow.png)
-Fig. 1 Overview of a bioinformatic workflow for multi-omics analyses of bacterial pathogens
+Fig. 1 Overview of the bioinformatic workflow for multi-omics analysis of bacterial pathogens

 ## PART 1: Multi-omics Integration by MixOmics  <img src="https://github.com/warasinee/Multiomics_Analyses_2024/blob/main/Image/MixOmics_Logo.png" width=5% height=5%>

-We implemented the MixOmics data analytic pipelines including PCA and Multiblock (s)PLS-DA or DIABLO.
+We began by implementing single- and multi-omic analysis methods (PCA and Multiblock (s)PLS-DA or DIABLO) through MixOmics.

 ### **[1.1.
 PCA](https://github.com/warasinee/Multiomics_Case_Study/blob/main/R_script/1_PCA_Strep_220425.md)**
-Initially, Principal Component Analysis (PCA), a dimensionality reduction and unsupervised machine learning method, was performed to assess the similarities of bacterial responses to distinct media conditions (Serum and RPMI).
+Initially, we performed Principal Component Analysis (PCA), a dimensionality reduction and unsupervised machine learning method, to assess the response of *S. pyogenes* to distinct media conditions (Serum and RPMI).

 **Key steps:**
 ```r